 March 24, 1882

-Wyatt Earp and his men take breakfast north of Contention, Arizona, on the San Pedro, then ride south toward the Babocomari River to scout out possible hiding places of various criminals.
+Wyatt Earp and his men take breakfast north of Contention, Arizona, on the San Pedro (see map, opposite page), then ride south toward the Babocomari River to scout out possible hiding places of various criminals.

 Leaving his brother Warren on the trail to meet a courier, Wyatt, Doc Holliday, Sherm McMasters, Texas Jack Vermillion and Turkey Creek Jack Johnson ride up a rocky canyon into the Whetstones.
 Seeing no sign of recent riders, Earp loosens the gunbelt around his waist.
 Horses and men are weary and hot.